Andreas162534/CS49Jproject/README.md

 - java.awt.event.KeyEvent

 ### 5) Instructions
-We used version: of Intellij  (find log file?)
+We used version: Version 8 Update 341 (Build 1.8.0_341-b10) and Intellij IDE
 1. Open intellij IDE
 2. Open Terminal
 3. git clone https://github.com/Andreas162534/CS49Jproject.git (creates folder in directory where Terminal points to with all files of project)